sylvieclab/Zabbix-Templates/README.md

  - Copy the UUID and exit out of your host.
  - Redo the first step, this time choose disable secure shell.

-***What is included in this template?***
+***What is included in the "Media Monitoring" template?***
 *This list is not final and will continue to be added to.*
+ - qBittorrent Version and qBittorrent API version check: Item and Triggers
+ - qBittorrent Torrent List: Item - If the torrent queue is empty, there is a custom fail during preprocessing that will write the result as "Torrent queue empty".
+ - qBittorrent Connection Status: Item & Trigger
+ - qBittorrent Download Speed: Item
+ - qBittorrent Data Downloaded Total: Item
+ - Radarr Health Check: Item and Trigger
+ - Sonarr Health Check: Item and Trigger

+***What is included in the "collective" template?***
+*This list is not final and will continue to be added to.*
  - CPU Utilization (Percentage): Item and Triggers
  - CPU Usage (Hz, MHz, GHz): Item
  - ESXi Host memory Usage: Item
  - Filesystem Discovery (Percent and numeric): Items and Triggers.
  - Guest Memory Usage (Numeric):
- - Memory Max Size (GB): Item
+ - Memory Max Size (Numberic): Item
  - Power State: Items and Triggers
- - qBittorrent Version and qBittorrent API version check: Item and Triggers
- - qBittorrent Torrent List: Item - If the torrent queue is empty, there is a custom fail during preprocessing that will write the result as "Torrent queue empty".
- - qBittorrent Connection Status: Item & Trigger
- - qBittorrent Download Speed: Item
- - qBittorrent Amount Downloaded: Item
- - Power State: Items and Triggers
  - Uptime: Item
  - VMware Cluster Discovery
- - VMware Datastore Discovery
+ - VMware Datastore Discovery:
+  - Free space (pencentage and in bytes)
+  - Used space (percentage and bytes)
+  - Total store size
  - VMware Hypervisor Discovery - Will sort into host group "Hypervisors")
  - VMware Virtual Machine Discovery - Will sort into host group "Virtual Machines")
  - Windows Services Discovery - Custom overrides are pre-set to filter out annoying Windows background services (looking at you, BITS and OneSync.)